AB763 Blackface Amp Modifications

 For the Type-3 master volume you simply add a 1 mega ohm audio (log) pot and two wires.
 It's easy to temporarily alligator clip the pot into the circuit to give it a try.
 When the Master Volume pot is set to max the master volume circuit virtually disappears and will not color the amp's tone.

 You can place your master volume pot anywhere but you may have to use shielded wire to prevent noise or oscillation.
-I use RG-174 when I need shielded coax in an amp.
+I use RG-174 coax cable when I need shielded coax in an amp.
 Only ground one end of any coax cable in an amp, preferably the signal input end, to keep from forming a ground loop.
+Shielded microphone cable with 4 conductors can also be used so you would have only one cable which makes for a cleaner install.
 If you keep the wire runs relatively short and away from the power transformer end of the amp you should be OK without using shielded coax.

 Add a 1 megaohm audio (log) pot and two wires and you've got an effective post phase inverter Master Volume.
 As you turn the Master Volume pot down (counterclockwise, pot is shown shaft down) more of the opposite phase signals from the phase inverter are mixed together which cancels the signal out.
-It's a good idea to twist the two wires to the pot to minimize noise (not shown in diagram).
+I highly recommend using RG174 shielded coax to make the runs to the pot to minimize noise.
 I did this mod to my 5F6A Bassman and it works great.

-5F6A Trainwreck Type 3 Post Phase Inverter Master Volume (PPIMV)
+Trainwreck Type-3 Post Phase Inverter Master Volume (PPIMV)

 Add a 1 megaohm audio (log) pot and two wires and you've got an effective post phase inverter Master Volume.
 As you turn the Master Volume pot down (counterclockwise) more of the opposite phase signals from the phase inverter are mixed together which cancels the signal out.
-It's a good idea to twist the two wires together to the pot to minimize noise (twist not shown in diagram above).
 The pot is shown shaft down in the layout.
-The layout shows a 5F6A Bassman but the connection is the same at the 220k power tube grid leak resistors.
+Ground the RG174 coax shield only at one end.